Ipotrick/Daxa/README.md

 # Examples
 Examples are given as DaxaXYZ, besides the daxa library itself in this repository.
 There are also two full projects currently residing in this repository:
-DaxaMinecraft, wich is a raytraced voxel engine implemented mainly by Gabe Rundlett and also me.
+DaxaMinecraft, which is a raytraced voxel engine implemented mainly by Gabe Rundlett and also me.
-DaxaMeshview, wich is a general mesh view utility in wich i implement various rendering techniques for normal triangle meshes.
+DaxaMeshview, which is a general mesh view utility in which i implement various rendering techniques for normal triangle meshes.

 # DaxaMeshview and DaxaMinecraft

-There are two projects in this repository wich are build upon Daxa.
+There are two projects in this repository which are built upon Daxa.
 These are used for testing the api but also toy projects of me and a friend (Gabe Rundlett).

 # Building
-The library and the examples can be build using cmake with vcpkg.
-There is an included vcpkg.json, wich should pull all the nessecary dependencies for everything in this repository.
+The library and the examples can be built using cmake with vcpkg.
+There is an included vcpkg.json, which should pull all the nessecary dependencies for everything in this repository.
 The library is tested using the msvc stl, with clang and the msvc compiler.
 I recommend building the project with cmake and ninja.